 In most cases school and college staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
-However, it should also be recognised in some cases 16 and 17 year olds could be living independently from their parents or logo here
+However, it should also be recognised in some cases 16 and 17 year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support.
+Children's social care will be the lead agency for these children and the designated safeguarding lead (or a deputy) should ensure appropriate referrals are made based on the child's circumstances.
+(KCSIE)